-When accidents and emergencies happen, having a knowledge of basic first aid can be life-saving.
+When accidents and emergencies happen, having emergency medical gear training, as well as a knowledge of basic first aid, can be life-saving.
 There are many common accidents and emergency situations that have simple solutions which can help someone survive until professional medical help arrives.

 These five simple first aid tips should help anyone act in an emergency, and could be the difference between life and death for a loved one, or a stranger.